zenweasel/manga/README.rst

 Manga, a sweet MongoDB abstraction layer
 ========================================

+**note** This repo is created from package https://pypi.python.org/pypi/manga/0.1.2 who's link to github is currently empty.
+This is not my work and I claim no credit for it.

 Manga provides a simpler way for working with a MongoDB database.
 It is provided in a single python source file with no dependencies other than the Python Standard Library.